SYXZyt/MemGuard/README.md

 ## Known Issues
 - The library is not thread safe.
 If you are using threads, you must ensure that only one thread is using the library at a time.
 - If using the C++ header, then you cannot allocate an array of pointers using the C++ `NewArray` allocator.
 You must manually do it with the other functions.
+- False positives from any heap allocated data in a static object.

 ## Building
 This library uses CMake.
 To build, it is as simple as including the source and running `add_subdirectory`.